heyajohnny/afvalinfo/README.md

-## Home Assisant sensor component for waste collectors in the Netherlands
+## Home Assistant sensor component for waste collectors in the Netherlands

-Provides Home Assistant sensors for the Dutch waste collectors in
+Provides Home Assistant sensors for the Dutch waste collectors in --Sliedrecht
+- sliedrecht                        (does not support: restafval)

+--Vijfheerenlanden
 - ameide
 - everdingen
 - hagestein